 For most of us, including us at Poulin Chiropractic of Herndon and Ashburn, we look to the pumpkin pies and breads and seeds to enjoy the efforts of the pumpkin farmers.
 As the pumpkins convert into Jack-o-Lanterns around Halloween and decorate our Ashburn front porches, many Ashburn residents saved the seeds to roast and enjoy.
 Did you know that was a healthy choice?
 Good for you!

-Then, Thanksgiving rolls around Ashburn, and the pumpkin pies roll out.
+Then, Thanksgiving approaches Ashburn, and the pumpkin pies roll out.
 Surprisingly, early pumpkin pies were actually cooked in pumpkins!
-Like we do today, early American settlers would carve the top off and remove the seeds, but they would then stuff the pumpkin with milk, spices, and honey and bake the whole thing.
+Like we do today, early American settlers would carve the top off and remove the seeds, but they would then fill the pumpkin with milk, spices, and honey and bake the whole thing.
 Granted, there was no crust, but it was a healthier version of pumpkin pie!

 Healthy pumpkin benefits are numerous!
 It's no wonder that the Native Americans used pumpkins seeds for food and medicine!
 (1)